 Navigating the congested aisles of a CVS is a daunting exercise even for the most seasoned of shoppers.
 Do you get heavy-duty Band-Aids or regular?
 What’s the difference between the generic and name-brand pain reliever?
 Will any antacids actually effectively relieve indigestion?
 And what toilet paper should you keep in stock just in case?

-Over the years, The Strategist has surfaced hundreds upon hundreds of best-in-class drugstore items — like the hair-ties that won’t leave dents, the nasal inhalers that Tuk-Tuk drivers use in Thailand, the 1864-era mouthwash that historian Walter Isaccson swears by, even an accordion plunger that will save you from embarrassment.
-But no run-of-the-mill Rite Aid, or even a high-end apothecary carries this all — which is why we decided to create our own drugstore on the Strategist.
+Over the years, The Strategist has surfaced hundreds upon hundreds of best-in-class drugstore items including the nasal inhalers that tuk-tuk drivers use in Thailand, the 1864-era mouthwash that historian Walter Isaacson swears by, a doodad that takes the pain out of shots, and even an accordion plunger that will save you from embarrassment.
+But no run-of-the-mill Rite Aid or even high-end apothecary carries this all — which is why we decided to create our own drugstore at The Strategist.